compsoc-edinburgh/typesig-website/pages/resources/lisp-workshop/step4.md

 (define x 1)
 ```
   Now when a user `import`s the above file, it should add `foo` to the current environment.
 To use the definition, the user has to `open` the namespace provided.
 As another convenience aid, provide another keyword `load`, that combines `import` and `open`.

+  You should also make the user specify exactly *which* definitions are to be exported.
+You could do this by making them provide a list of names at the top of the namespace/module declaration, or by making `define` take a "visibility" parameter (this could be a symbol, which can only take the value of `public` or `private`, for example).

   Finally, you should make it an error to `import` a file that doesn't declare exactly one namespace.